 The Wavefront Dynamic’s team has developed their fifth generation multi-measurement system called the WaveDyn Vision Analyzer.
 The system is anticipated to have the highest resolution, Shack-Hartmann wavefront sensor commercially available, with approximately 2,870 distinct measurements over a 7.0 mm pupil.
 The system’s high-resolution sensor is designed with the potential to measure and optimize vision for more highly aberrated eyes.

-The WaveDyn Vision Analyzer is currently an Investigational Use Only device with expected commercial availability by late 2022.
+The WaveDyn Vision Analyzer is currently approved for sale in the United States.
 The team is also developing processes of applying wavefront-based corrections to various vision correcting lens platforms.